Class IterableSubject

 public final void containsNoneIn(@Nullable Object[] excluded)

-Checks that the actual iterable contains none of the elements contained in the excluded array or fails.
-(Duplicates are irrelevant to this test, which fails if any of the actual elements equal any of the excluded.)
+Checks that the actual iterable contains none of the elements contained in the excluded array.

 • isInStrictOrder